jackwadden/ANMLZoo/RandomForest/README.md

 # RandomForest
 ## Description

-This is an open-source implementation of decision tree-based (Random Forest, Boosted Regression Trees, Adaboost) machine learning models as automata on Micron's Automata Processor (AP).
+This benchmark is an open-source implementation of decision tree-based (Random Forest, Boosted Regression Trees, Adaboost) machine learning models as automata on Micron's Automata Processor (AP) and is written in Python in the Object-Oriented style.
 This code trains a decision tree-based model with <a href="http://scikit-learn.org/stable/index.html#">scikit-learn</a> (on a CPU), and transforms the resulting model into the ANML format, an XML-like representation of nondeterministic finite automata (NFA) for the Automata Processor.

+For more about the Automata Processor, visit <a href="http://cap.virginia.edu/">CAP's website</a>.

 ## Random Forest Algorithm

 Random Forest is an ensemble technique supervised classification algorithm.
 It is made of many binary decision trees, each trained by a random subset of sample data.
+We can

+A feature

 <p align="center">
 <img src="https://raw.githubusercontent.com/jeffudall/ANMLZooCopy/master/RandomForest/images/classification_decision_tree.jpg" width="820" height="423" alt="Classification decision tree">